mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

-### Property Based Tests
+### Property-Based Tests

-Instead of comparing produced with expected outputs, we could use properties which the function must satisfy as testing criteria.
+Instead of comparing produced with expected outputs, we could use properties that the function must satisfy as testing criteria.
 Let us consider a function `cat` which takes two `str` as input and outputs the concatenation of them.
-Using example based tests, we would feed the function with different strings and compare the outputs, i.e.
+Using example-based tests, we would feed the function with different strings and compare the outputs, i.e.
 ```python
 {{#include ../../codes/01-fundamentals/test_cat.py:example_test}}
 ```
-With property based tests, however, we can use the property that the concatenated string must contain and only contain both inputs in the given order and nothing else.
+With property-based tests, however, we can use the property that the concatenated string must contain and only contain both inputs in the given order and nothing else.
 This yields the following listing:
 ```python